mikel00per/book-ddd-in-php/chapters/04 Entities.md

 Most of them are [Active Record](http://www.martinfowler.com/eaaCatalog/activeRecord.html) implementations.
 An Active Record implementation is fine mostly for CRUD applications, but it's not the ideal solution for Rich Domain Models for the following reasons:

-*   The Active Record pattern assumes a one-to-one relation between an Entity and a database table.
+> *   The Active Record pattern assumes a one-to-one relation between an Entity and a database table.
 So it couples the design of the database to the design of the object system**.** And in a Rich Domain Model, sometimes Entities are constructed with information that may come from different data sources.
-*   Advanced things like collections and inheritance are tricky to implement.
+> *   Advanced things like collections and inheritance are tricky to implement.
-*   Most of the implementations force the use, through inheritance, of some sort of constructions that impose several conventions.
+> *   Most of the implementations force the use, through inheritance, of some sort of constructions that impose several conventions.
 This can lead to persistence leakage into the Domain Model by coupling the Domain Model with the ORM.
-The only Active Record implementation we've seen that doesn't impose inheriting from a base class is `[Castle ActiveRecord](http://docs.castleproject.org/Active%20Record.MainPage.ashx)` from  `[Castle Project](http://www.castleproject.org/)`, a .NET framework.
+The only Active Record implementation we've seen that doesn't impose inheriting from a base class is [Castle ActiveRecord](http://docs.castleproject.org/Active%20Record.MainPage.ashx) from  [Castle Project](http://www.castleproject.org/), a .NET framework.
 While this leads to some degree of separation between persistence and Domain concerns in the produced Entities, it doesn't decouple the low-level persistence details from high-level Domain design.

 As mentioned in the previous chapter, currently the best ORM for PHP is [Doctrine](http://doctrine-project.org) , which is an implementation of the [Data Mapper pattern](http://www.martinfowler.com/eaaCatalog/dataMapper.html).
 Data Mapper decouples persistence concerns from Domain concerns, leading to persistence-free Entities.
 This makes the tool the best for someone wanting to build a Rich Domain Model.